 The objective of this tutorial is to sensitize the audience for actual problems with real-time sensor data processing and actuator control arising at the edge of current IoT and Fog systems.
 These are mostly "open" systems allowing a dynamic arrival of applications and functions.
-Often they must also meet certain performance and QoS criteria for the applications.
+Often, they must also meet certain performance and QoS criteria for the applications.
 The attendees of this workshop will learn how to flexibly program performance critical sensor/actuator code with Realtime Java, which can be then dynamically deployed and reliably executed on aicas’ OSGi-based middleware.

-At the end, we will recapitulate and draw conclusions on appropriate system and applications design for supporting dynamic and flexible scenarios with (real-time) performance requirements.
+At the end, we will recapitulate and draw conclusions on appropriate system and applications design for supporting dynamic and flexible IoT scenarios with (real-time) performance requirements.